-As you can see, flash and continuous lighting each have their distinct benefits and drawbacks.
+As you can see, flash and continuous lighting each have their distinct pros and cons.
 One or the other may not always work best for every situation so—whether you shoot stills, video or both—it’s great to have both options.

 Some products actually incorporate both flash and continuous light (such as the Profoto B10).
 Alternatively, many studio strobes have a modelling light that’s designed to let you preview the effects of the flash.
 This can double as a continuous light, although modelling lights can get very hot if left on for long periods and aren’t necessarily as precise in output or colour temperature as a dedicated continuous light.

-A surprising amount can be achieved with one light (and, ideally, a reflector).
+A surprising amount can be achieved with one light (and, ideally, a reflector such as those made by Lastolite).
 However, we recommend two or more lights (to act as a key light plus one or more of a fill light, hair light and background light) for much greater flexibility and potential.
 They allow you to illuminate larger spaces, objects or groups of people, and achieve more sophisticated results.

 Lighting kits—studio flash or continuous—usually include a range of essential, compatible items (such as stands and modifiers) that present excellent value for money.

 Depending on your budget, you may prefer to acquire individual elements as you need them.
 When planning future purchases, just remember that certain products/accessories will only work with certain systems.

 As with many things, you usually get what you pay for with photographic lighting.
 Cheap lighting is often inconsistent in output and colour temperature (which means more work in post-production) and, in the case of flash, takes longer to recycle.
 High quality lights from a reputable brand will perform much more consistently and reliably…and last much longer.